acxix92/morebettercollective/readme.md

-# TACHYONS CUSTOM
+# The Dojo

-Functional css for humans.
+A learning project for the HW interactive design team.

-Quickly build and design new UI without writing css.
+Project specific docs coming soon.

 This is a fork of [Tachyons](https://github.com/tachyons-css/tachyons) with values being configurable in a single variables file.
 More information about Tachyons can be found at http://tachyons.io